Kim Ye-won (entertainer)

 Kim Ye-won (born December 5, 1989), also known mononymously as Yewon, is a South Korean actress, singer and entertainer.
-She was a former member of K-pop girl group Jewelry from 2011 until disbanded in 2015.
+She was a former member of K-pop girl group Jewelry from 2011 until they disbanded in 2015.
 Alongside her singing career, she appeared on television in dramas, sitcoms and variety shows.

 Early life and education

 Kim Ye-won was born in South Jeolla Province, South Korea.
 She attended Myongji College where she studied Applied Music.

 Career

 2011–2014: Debut with Jewelry, minor acting roles

 Yewon made her debut on 8 January 2011, with Star Empire Entertainment's girl group Jewelry.
 A digital single, "Back It Up" was released on January 27 along with its accompanying music video.
 Yewon made her first appearance on stage with the performance on M!
 Countdown.

 On 20 September 2011, Yewon, together with bandmate Semi, formed a sub-unit called "Jewelry S".
 They debuted with "Ames Room Vol.2", the title track being the song "Forget It".

 Soon after her debut with "Jewelry S", she was invited to join her first variety show as a cast member on "Invincible Youth".
 Yewon also landed her first acting role in the SBS Plus drama, Oh My God.
 Yewon also played some minor roles in "Standby" and "Reply 1997".

 Yewon made her film debut in Gladiators of Rome with Korean dubbing.